 - FreeType library

-This font library is used to extract the glyph outlines from PFB files.
+This library is used to extract the glyph outlines from vector fonts.

 dvisvgm optionally supports the evaluation of PostScript snippets embedded in DVI files.
 To enable this feature, you need the Ghostscript library (version 8.31 or newer).